KenrySanchez/PA-Covid-19-Analysis/README.md

 # PA Covid 19 Analysis
-Analytics Project to collect knowledge about covid 19 in PA (People suggestion, experiences, etc..)
+Project to collect knowledge about COVID 19 in PA (People suggestion, experiences, etc..)